-- In the 🔀 Treeview right-click on the group name Soil and select Results Plots> Show Results Only On This Group - With no features selected click the right-hand mouse button in a blank part of the view window and select Contours to add the contours layer to the Treeview. - Select Plastic strain from the Entity drop down list and EPE from the component drop down list. - Select the Contour Range tab and set the Maximum to 0.01 (1% strain). - Click the OK button to display contours of the plastic strain distribution around the wall.
+- In the 🔀 Treeview right-click on the group name Soil and select Results Plots> Show Results Only On This Group - With no features selected click the right-hand mouse button in a blank part of the view window and select Contours to add the contours layer to the Treeview. - Select Plastic strain from the Entity drop down list and EPE from the component drop down list. - Select the Contour Appearance tab and for the Classic contour style press the Set button and set the Maximum to 0.01 (1% strain).
+Click OK to return to the previous dialog. - Click the OK button to display contours of the plastic strain distribution around the wall.